Uncertainty-Aware Surrogate-based Amortized Bayesian Inference for Computationally Expensive Models: Case Studies

 \subsection{Case Study 2: \texorpdfstring{Carbon Dioxide ($\text{CO}_2$) Storage Model}{Carbon Dioxide (CO2) Storage Model}}

-In the second case study, we test our method on a real-world problem.
+In the second case study, we test our method on a virtual benchmark that represents a real-world problem.
 Specifically, we consider a $\text{CO}_2$ storage benchmark \citep{koppel2019comparison}.
 In this test case, a non-linear hyperbolic partial differential equation models the two-phase flow of $\text{CO}_2$ in brine.
 It describes $\text{CO}_2$ injection, plume migration, pressure build-up, and the influence of uncertain porous medium properties in a deep saline aquifer.
-Given the $\text{CO}_2$ saturation as measurements, our aim is to infer 3 parameters of interest: injection rate of $\text{CO}_2$ (IR), relative permeability degree in the fractional flux function (PM), and porosity (PR) of the formation.
+Given the $\text{CO}_2$ saturation as measurements, our aim is to infer three parameters of interest: injection rate of $\text{CO}_2$ (IR), relative permeability degree in the fractional flux function (PM), and porosity (PR) of the formation.
+This test case allows us to analyze the performance of UA-SABI in inference for hydrosystem models.
+The underlying physical model exhibits strong discontinuities at certain combinations of parameter values and space/time coordinates, which inherently limit the approximation performance of PCE-based surrogate models.
+However, this scenario provides an opportunity to test UA-SABI under challenging conditions where the surrogate model is strongly misspecified.
 Five separate Bayesian PCE models with sparsity-inducing priors \citep{buerkner2022fullybayesiansparsepce} are trained for five different instants at days $\{20, 40, 60, 80, 100\}$ and at a fixed location $30$m from the injection well.
 A similar setup was studied in \citep{oladyshkin2020bayesian3}.
-To avoid redundancy, we show results only for porosity.
+We show parameter posterior results for porosity, the most informative parameter of the $\text{CO}_2$ storage model.